“We you have more than you need, build a longer table, not a higher fence.” – Unknown

 The Psychology Behind the Choice

 Our decision to build a table or a fence is deeply rooted in our psychological outlook.
 It reflects our core beliefs about the world and our place within it.
-Scientists have explored the significant mental and emotional benefits of generosity.
+Scientists have explored the significant mental and emotional benefits of generosity and the wisdom behind choosing a longer table over isolating barriers.

 Practical Ways to Build a Longer Table